villares/py.processing-play/java_to_python.md

     xpos + = xspeed * xdirection
     ypos + = yspeed * ydirection

-    if xpos < rad or width - rad <xpos: # note that rad is not changed xdirection * = -1
+    if xpos < rad or width - rad < xpos: # note that rad is never changed xdirection * = -1
-    if ypos < rad or height - rad <ypos: ydirection * = -1
+    if ypos < rad or height - rad < ypos: ydirection * = -1
     ellipse (xpos, ypos, rad * 2, rad * 2)
 ```

 ### Importing libraries and other sketch tabs

-In Java mode Processing the libraries are imported with `import` but in Python mode this instruction is more often used to import *modules* from the Python standard library, and **.py** files presented as other IDE tabs, which unlike Java mode are not automatically part of a sketch.
+In Java mode Processing the libraries are imported with `import` but in Python mode this instruction is more often used to import *modules* from the Python's standard library, and **.py** files presented as other IDE tabs (which, unlike in Java mode, are not automatically a part of the sketch).

 Use the menu command **Sketch > Import Library...** to add the line with `add_library()` with the correct argument.